MansoorAZafar/FullStack-React-Game/README.md

   </a>
 </p>

-# Mini Quest: Embark on a Rogue-like Adventure!
+# Mini Quest: Embark on a Rogue-lite Adventure!

-**Mini Quest** is a free, web-based rogue-like 2D short game ⚔️ using a powerful tech stack:
+**Mini Quest** is a free, web-based Rogue-lite 2D short game ⚔️ using a powerful tech stack:
 - JavaScript ✨
 - React
 - Jotai (State Management)